A hangover is the unpleasant symptoms a person has after drinking too much alcohol.

 If you have a hangover, consider the following for relief:

-Eat well, if possible.
-Electrolyte solutions and bouillon soup are good for replacing the salt and potassium you lose from drinking alcohol.
+Electrolyte solutions (sports drinks) and bouillon soup are good for replacing the salt and potassium you lose from drinking alcohol.

-Avoid taking any medications for your hangover that contain acetaminophen (such as Tylenol), because it may cause liver damage when combined with alcohol.
+Avoid taking any medications for your hangover that contain acetaminophen (such as Tylenol).
+Acetaminophen may cause liver damage when combined with alcohol.